bio-boris/windows_upload_to_ftp/README.md

 14) Check the box "Open the properties dialog for this task"

-15) Find the task in the Task Scheduler and Export it, or repeat this for each of the machiens you want
+15) Find the task in the Task Scheduler and Export it, or repeat this for each of the machines you want